supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

 7. In the same pane, filter the **Time range = Last 6 Hours (1)** and click on **Containers (2)**.
 You will be able to see the list of Containers that are linked to the pod and node which you have monitored in the previous steps.

    ![](.././media/hol2-ex3-7.png "azuremonitor")

+## Summary

+In this exercise, you configured Azure Monitor for containers to track performance and gain insights for an Azure Arc-enabled Kubernetes resource, enabling enhanced monitoring and visibility.